dayton-outar/shillings/docs/EXPERIENCE/performance/OPTIMIZING.CSS.md

 # Optimizing CSS

-This chapter covers:

-- Reducing CSS size with shorthand properties, shallow selectors, and the DRY principle
-- Segmenting CSS by page template
-- Understanding why mobile-first responsive design matters
-- Knowing what makes a page mobile-friendly and why that matters to Google search rankings
-- Improving CSS performance by avoiding bad practices, using faster selectors, using flexbox, and using CSS transitions

 After learning how to assess performance with browser developer tools, CSS is a natural first target for optimization.
 CSS affects both download time and rendering time, so efficient CSS can make a site lighter, faster, and easier for the browser to draw.

 ## Don't Talk Much And Stay DRY